sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

              `J`-Ideals of a Matrix Over a Principal Ideal Domain", :arxiv:`1611.10308`, 2016.

 ..
-[HRS1993] ] Craig D. Hodgson, Igor Rivin and Warren D. Smith, \
+[HRS1993] \C. D. Hodgson, I. Rivin and W. D. Smith.
              *A characterization of convex hyperbolic polyhedra
              and of convex polyhedra inscribed in the sphere.*
              Bulletin of the American Mathematical Society
              27.2 (1992): 246-251.

 ..
 [HRT2000] \R.B.
 Howlett, L.J.
 Rylands, and D.E.
 Taylor.
              *Matrix generators for exceptional groups of Lie type*.